InnerSourceCommons/InnerSourceLearningPath/introduction/principles.md

 This file holds the text to accompany the [InnerSource Principles](https://www.safaribooksonline.com/videos/introduction-to-innersource/9781492041504/9781492041504-video321610) video.
 This accompanying text will appear as a part of the learning path (like [this example](https://www.safaribooksonline.com/learning-paths/learning-path-lean/9781491999738/9781491946527-/part01ch01.html)).

-# Inner Source Principles
+# InnerSource Principles

 Every company, team, project, and individual is different.
-Because of that fact, the exact way that the concept of inner source works will vary from one situation to another.
+Because of that fact, the exact way that the concept of InnerSource works will vary from one situation to another.
-At its core, however, are four principles that form the bedrock of any successful instance of inner source.
+At its core, however, are four principles that form the bedrock of any successful instance of InnerSource.
-These principles have inspiration in successful open source projects and must be respected and present in order for inner source to achieve the benefits described earlier.
+These principles have inspiration in successful open source projects and must be respected and present in order for InnerSource to achieve the benefits described earlier.

 The principles are:
 * **Openness**